oert/live.oert.org/en-US/index.md

 </div>
 -->

-This is the dynamic, 'live,' Open Education Resources for Typography website.
-We invite you to join our project.
+Learn about the Open Education Resources for Typography (OERT) project on [Kickstarter](http://www.kickstarter.com/projects/cosgaya/oert-open-educational-resources-for-typography)

-The 'stable' version of this project is at www.oert.org and is published there as a reputable, fact-checked resource that is used by University-level courses in typography as a textbook.
+This is the dynamic, 'live,' OERT website.
+We invite you to join our project here.

-This version is different.
-It is under active development, open for any designer in the world to make a 'pull request' with their changes in the typical GitHub style.
-We aim for this version to always be accurate, but it may not be complete; when information is added, other information may be implied, and needs to be added later.
+The main <a href="http://www.oert.org">www.oert.org</a> website publishes the 'stable' version of this project.
+There we publish a reputable, fact-checked resource that is used as a textbook by courses in typography at the University level.

-The OERT project was initiated on [Kickstarter](http://www.kickstarter.com/projects/cosgaya/oert-open-educational-resources-for-typography).
+This website is different.
+It is under active development and we welcome any designer in the world to make changes in the typical GitHub style, by making a <a href="https://help.github.com/articles/fork-a-repo">pull request</a>. (<a href="http://try.github.io/">Learn how to use Github</a> in 15 minutes!)
+We aim for this version to always be accurate, but it may not be complete; when information is added, other information may be implied, and a thorough revision by the editorial team is done before the main website is updated with the latest changes.

 Here is what we have so far: